April 2026

 When a request for emergency assistance is received, staff should obtain and document the available information to support the provision of emergency assistance.

-A full application for income assistance is not required in order to issue emergency assistance.
-However, Administrators should encourage recipients to make a full application for income assistance if (or as soon as) they believe it is likely the person will require on-going assistance.
+A full application for financial assistance is not required to issue emergency assistance.
+However, Administrators should encourage recipients to make a full application for financial assistance if (or as soon as) they believe it is likely the person will require on-going assistance.

 Eligibility for emergency assistance